geonetwork/geonetwork/docs/manual/docs/OGCAPI-Records/develop.md

 ## History

-The [GeoServer Microservices Project](https://github.com/geonetwork/geonetwork-microservices) had an OGCAPI-Records implementation.
+The [GeoNetwork Microservices Project](https://github.com/geonetwork/geonetwork-microservices) had an OGCAPI-Records implementation.
 This was used as a basis for the GN5 implementation.

 ## Development of GN5's OGCAPI-Records